Welcome to Coleop-Terra!

 In generally I am interested in how life evolves and persists all over the world, however, for several reasons I have focused on biogeographically interesting settings and groups that are easy to study.

-Actually I am dealing with the ecology and evolutionary traits of Neotropical species of the land crab genera Johngarthia and Gecarcinus and ecoregion endemism and conservation in Bolivian insect groups.
+Actually I am dealing with the taxonomy and ecology of species of the land crab genera Johngarthia and Gecarcinus and ecoregion endemism and conservation of Bolivian insect groups.